rachelrivers/JavaScriptFundamentals2020/docs/Syllabus.md

 ### Grading

-In order to receive a certificate of completion, you must attend at least 80% of classes and you must submit your work.
+In order to receive a certificate of completion, you must follow the conditions of your Student Learning Contract.
+You must attend at least 75% of classes and you must submit 80% of your work.
 However, we are willing to be flexible in special circumstances.
 Please contact the program director and your instructors _as soon as possible_ if something serious is preventing you from participating or submitting your work.

 #### Projects